Fordesghan History, Family Crest & Coats of Arms

 Early Origins of the Fordesghan family

 The one which was most influential and gave rise to the name Fordham was that of Fordham in Essex which was held by William de Warrene and others.
 In the survey of 1086 the village consisted of a Mill, 6 Beehives, and 25 goats.
 It was the Norman custom that the senior son should continue the main line name, but that the second son should adopt the name of the manor.
-"A small Gilbertine priory was founded in the reign of Henry III., by Sir Robert de Fordham, [in Fordham, Cambridgeshire] as a cell to the great monastery of the same order at Sempringham, in Lincolnshire; but scarcely a vestige remains."
-CITATION[CLOSE]

 Early History of the Fordesghan family

 This web page shows only a small excerpt of our Fordesghan research.
 Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fordesghan History in all our PDF Extended History products and printed products wherever possible.

 Fordesghan Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Fordesghan were recorded, including Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.

 Early Notables of the Fordesghan family (pre 1700)

 More information is included under the topic Early Fordesghan Notables in all our PDF Extended History products and printed products wherever possible.